Nerys Evans

-Elizabeth Gwendoline Nerys Evans (born 1980) is a Welsh politician.
-She was a member of the National Assembly for Wales representing Plaid Cymru in the Mid and West Wales region.
-She contested the Carmarthen West and South Pembrokeshire seat for the 2011 National Assembly for Wales elections, finishing in third place, and thus lost her seat in the Assembly.
-She is currently a director of the public affairs agency Deryn.
+Elizabeth Gwendoline Nerys Evans (born 1980) is a Welsh Plaid Cymru politician.
+She has been the Member of the Senedd (MS) for Sir Gaerfyrddin and Deputy Minister for Public and Preventative Health since 2026.
+She was previously a member of the National Assembly for Wales representing the Mid and West Wales region from 2007 to 2011.

 Background

 Evans was born in Llangain near Carmarthen.
 She was educated at Bro Myrddin Welsh Comprehensive School, and Manchester University where she obtained a BA in Government and Political Theory, followed by Cardiff University where she was awarded a MSc in Welsh Politics in 2004.